-At all events this communication would have been purely voluntary, so that the words addressed to Timothy could not be a command for them&#8212;the Christians at Ephesus.
+At all events this communication would have been purely voluntary, so that the words addressed to Timothy could not be a command for them -- the Christians at Ephesus.
 The reason of this is plain: the epistle was addressed to a single individual.

 But further still, there was no command given to any one to establish elders, not even to this individual.
 Timothy did not receive any command to establish elders at Ephesus; the apostle teaches his beloved disciple what were, in the case of any one desiring to be a bishop, the qualifications which ought to characterize him; but he gives no command to Timothy to establish any.
 He was left at Ephesus for another purpose.
-It is very probable that elders had already been established there, since the apostle speaks of them and gives *no command* to establish any.
-Besides, the essential thing is that the apostle&#8217;s letter is addressed to Timothy, and to Timothy alone, in order that he, he only, might know how he ought to behave.
+It is very probable that elders had already been established there, since the apostle speaks of them and gives no command to establish any.
+Besides, the essential thing is that the apostle's letter is addressed to Timothy, and to Timothy alone, in order that he, he only, might know how he ought to behave.
 Consequently, the words of Paul were not and could not be a command for the Christians at Ephesus.
 Add to this, that the apostle wrote epistles to churches, and under circumstances in which the action of elders would be of the highest importance, and never in any case does he suggest to Christians or to any one

 {382}